 Total Time: 30 min

 Taste the brine before you finish the final pickles.
 If you like your pickles more sweet, add a few teaspoons of sugar.
 Personalizing these pickles to your taste will make them extra special.
+I've tasted Vietnamese pickles from friends, family, restaurants and they're all different.
+Some are sweeter, tangier or saltier.
+Make them the way you want!

 - 1/2 lb. carrots- julienned or cut into thin match-like strips